Nevada-Bioinformatics-Center/snakemake_freyja_covidwastewater/README.md

 3. Edit config.yaml for all parameters

-`directory` Input directory (INPUT_DIR in directory tree below) with sequencing data is organized in a specific manner.
-Sub-directories should be named with the wastewater sample collection date in YYYY-MM-DD format.
-Within this sub-directory, only one collected sample may be present with R1 and R2 reads labeled in the filename.
-If only an R1 filename is found, it will assume SE Illumina sequencing.
+`directory` Read data were organized by site as the main directory (INPUT_DIR in directory tree below) with subdirectory specifying sample dates when the wastewater sample collection date in YYYY-MM-DD format.
+Within this sub-directory, only one collected sample may be present with R1 and R2 reads labeled in the filename in `*.fastq.gz` format.
+If only a R1 filename is found, it will assume SE Illumina sequencing.

 Example of directory tree:
 ```